Atta Elayyan: Business career

 In 2010 he co-founded Lazyworm Applications, a business specializing in the delivery of applications on Microsoft platforms.
 Lazyworm Applications were responsible for building a top-selling YouTube app on the Microsoft platform, called MetroTube, and a Twitter app also on the Microsoft platform, called Tweetro.
 He founded its services arm, LWA Solutions, in 2012, and remained its CEO until his death.
 He was also awarded the prestigious Microsoft MVP award during this period.
 During his time as CEO, LWA Solutions undertook major ventures with many of New Zealand's largest companies and corporations, including major virtual reality technology for Ports of Auckland which has been described as a world first.
 LWA Solutions was a finalist in the 2015 Microsoft Partner Awards.

 Death

 On 15 March 2019, Elayyan was fatally shot during the Christchurch mosque shootings.

 After his death, several donation initiatives were started by close friends to assist Elayyan's family, including a GoFundMe campaign that raised more than £25,000 and a Give A Little campaign that raised about $196,000.
 Mohammed Elayyan was also shot and wounded in the attacks but survived.

 Elayyan was married and is survived by his wife and daughter, who was 2 years old at the time of his death.
-The couple married in 2015, and she is from Jordan.
+The couple married in 2015, and his wife is from Jordan.